Bookmarks Festival of Books and Authors - September 6-9, 2018

-Bookmarks Festival of Books and Authors, the largest book and author festival in the Carolinas celebrates 13 years with the 2017 festival in downtown Winston-Salem September 7 - 10, 2017.
-The four-day festival takes place primarily along Spruce Street and inside of the contemporary Milton Rhodes Center for the Arts.
-New this year is the Bookmarks Bookstore located downtown on Fourth Street where some vendors and events are located.
+Bookmarks Festival of Books and Authors, the largest book and author festival in the Carolinas celebrates 14 years with the 2018 festival in downtown Winston-Salem September 6 - 9.
+The four-day festival takes place primarily along Spruce Street and inside the contemporary Milton Rhodes Center for the Arts.
+Special events are also hosted in Bookmarks Bookstore downtown on Fourth Street.
 Each year, more than 15,000 festival goers enjoy enriching panel discussions with national best-selling authors, Eat & Greet events and exciting family activities that engage young readers.
 More than 45 guest authors attending have written a cumulative 300 New York Times best sellers and are winners of prestigious awards such as the Pulitzer Prize, the National Book Award, and the Coretta Scott King Honor Award.

 Check out this video to learn more about the power of books and the purpose of Bookmarks Festival of Books and Authors!